compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES
 - Add conversion from markdown to html in notifications
 - Fix : no more display empty notifications
+- Fix in quiz : not all texts are sent to Compilatio if their contents are identical.

 CHANGELOG : https://support.compilatio.net/hc/en-us/articles/360019664658